sigmonsays/screenshot/README.md

 - supported on linux and Mac OSX
 - capture screenshots
 - send screenshot images to various backends
-- supports uploading images to s3, couchdb, tumblr and imgur
+- supports uploading images to s3, couchdb, tumblr and more
 - automatically copies selected url to clipboard
 - integrate with a variety of url shortening services, ie tinyurl
 - build a static HTML image calendar for archival purposes (s3 only)